bradbase/flyingkoala/docs/installation.rst

 * Horticulture
 * Time Series

-These packages are required for using some of the FlyingKoala modules.

-* Accounting

-  * pyopenxl
-  * python-harvest-redux==5.0.0b0

-* Energy

-  * datetime
-  * timezonefinder
-  * pytz
-  * pvlib

 These packages are not required but highly recommended as they play very nicely with xlwings.